limapedro12/limapedro12/README.md

   - Faculty of Engineering in University of Porto (FEUP) | 2024 - 2026

 ## 🏆 Projects
-Here are a few of the projects I’ve worked on in university:
+Here are a few of the projects I’ve worked on, while in university:
 - C++:
     - **[Project Name]**: [One-liner about the project].
 [Link to repository](https://github.com/yourusername/projectname)
 - C: